ncsa/Genomics_EpiQuant/README.md

 ```

 This is used for converting either a TSV file or a map/ped (PLINK) files into our .epiq custom format.

+Since different formats (PLINK's map/ped, HapMap, custom, etc.) will require different arguments, the first argument ConvertFormat needs is the --inputType flag.
+After this is entered, the options for each specific type of parser will be given.

 ## Deploying & Running on AWS